 First off all, we should make a small distinction between aggregators.
 There are bigger aggregators that offer the possibility to grow out of the entry tier and get more perks, etc. And then there are purely service-oriented aggregators who just release your music, and that’s it.
 The differences between these parties have increasingly grown murkier, so bear with me as we go through a list of who’s who.
 Some aggregators have a quality check in place as well, but most don’t.
 Some are independent, some are major owned, and as with everything in life they all have pros and cons.

 Ultimately, it’s important to check what percentage they take (if any), what rights, what territories they service and what extra services they can offer.
 It’s getting easier and easier to get your music to different DSPs, so make sure that whoever you choose has an added value.
 Spinnup and AWAL are major owned so it makes sense that you could more easily grow towards a major deal with them, while on the other hand Distrokid is still very independent with the new option of showcasing your data to interested labels.
 Aggregators are increasingly becoming incubators of young talent, so make no mistake when choosing one.

 At the end of the day it’s up to you to decide who’s the best fit.
 Either way, you should now have an idea of how to get on the different DSPs.
-How to get people to listen on the different DSPs?
-Boy, that’s a whole other story.
-Take a look here.
 For more information and more in-depth pricing comparisons I suggest checking out Ari’s excellent article here.